 The paid positions at Prairie, consulting minister,

-religious education coordinator and office administrator, are all part time.
+religious education director and office administrator, are all part time.
 Prairie is a truly voluntary organization—it

 functions because volunteers plan and present programs and